August-Alm/ats_csv_lexer/README.md

 # ats_csv_lexer
 A program to parse CSV files, written in ATS (ATS2).
-The program works but has stack allocation problems causing it to segfault on larger inputs.
+The code makes extensive use of laziness and linear types.

 Compilation with